 The Sector initially discussed this issue in conjunction with a carryover item from the Sector's 2015 agenda regarding the development of guidance for the NTEP Laboratories to use in assessing the appropriateness of transfer standards and other alternative test methods during type evaluation testing.
 Mr. Buttler noted that he developed proposed criteria drawing on "essential elements of traceability" identified by NIST OWM's Laboratory Metrology Program and circulated a draft guidelines document to the Sector the night before this Sector meeting.
-Several members noted that they did not feel that they had adequate time to review the document before commenting on it, and Mr. Keilty suggested that the document be re-distributed to other Sector members for review and comment.
-Mrs. Butcher suggested that the small group established at the last Sector meeting continue to work on this issue, noting that the group hadn't had the opportunity to devote much time to the issue since the last Sector meeting.
+Several members noted that they did not think that they had adequate time to review the document before commenting on it, and Mr. Keilty suggested that the document be re-distributed to other Sector meeting continue to work on this issue, noting that the group hadn't had the opportunity to devote much time to the issue since the last Sector meeting.